vandred/My_Git_Expglob/README.md

 ### We use the following types of branches:

 1. Branches of functionality (Feature branches)
-2. The release branch (Release branches)
+2. Branches of release (Release branches)
 3. Branches of patch (Hotfix branches)